 - How will they pay for your necessary treatments?

 - What source of income will they survive on while recovering?

 - Will their work pay for their injuries?

 With so many questions surrounding an offshore injury, it is no wonder that so many seamen do not know their rights or how to enforce them.
 However, it is critical to recognize that any seaman who is injured while at sea has the legal right to receive maintenance and cure from their employer.
 Whether you are a commercial fisherman, a deckhand, or any other position, you are entitled to these benefits.

 Explaining Maintenance & Cure

 For work injuries, a seaman receives compensation benefits that are intended to cover all healthcare costs.
 Once a seaman reaches the maximum medical improvement (MMI) they will no longer receive maintenance and cure.
-Even if a seaman hasn't fully recovered, they may be deemed as healthy as they are going to get.
+Even if a seaman has not fully recovered, they may be deemed as healthy as they are going to get.
 This means that maintenance and cure may not cover all pain, suffering, and desired medical treatment.

 Protecting Your Rights as a Maritime Worker

 Slippery deck platforms, broken machinery, and bitter weather conditions are all common causes of injury and illness among offshore workers.
 Depending on the type of accident, a worker may be unable to return to work for an extended period, leaving their family without a stable income.
 Maritime employers cannot pick and choose which benefits they provide to sick or injured employees.
 If your employer has failed to provide these benefits after you have suffered injury or illness, contact a maritime injury attorney for help.